Steps to purchase and install a hot water system at home

 - a hot water retailer who can provide a minimum five years’ warranty on all major components of your hot water system.

-The system installed also needs to be an approved product.
+The system installed also needs to be included in .
 All installers must ensure safe work methods and fall prevention measures are in place as per the Occupational Health & Safety Regulations 2017 (S.R No. 22/17).
-Find full details on the Hot Water rebate page.
+Find full details on the page.

 Getting a quote

-Your retailer or installer should provide you with a written quote for a product that on the approved products list.
+Your retailer or installer should provide you with a written quote for a product that is included on the hot water product list.
 Remember when you seek out a quote for your hot water system installation you should advise your retailer you intend to apply for the rebate.

 You should ask about the maintenance and operation requirements of your system, and don’t be rushed into making a decision.